James Mercer (musician): Musical style and influences

 Musical influences he has mentioned include The Smiths, The Cure, Echo & the Bunnymen, The Beatles and Orchestral Manoeuvres in the Dark (OMD).

 Mercer is known to play a worn yellow Gibson Les Paul Double cut faded and a Gibson J-45.

 With Broken Bells, Mercer has mostly been seen using a Vox Wildcat.

 Personal life

-Mercer married designer and home decorator Marisa Kula in April 2006 in a small ceremony on Waimanalo Beach in Hawaii, where Kula was born and raised.
+Mercer married designer and home decorator Marisa Kula in April 2006 in a small ceremony on Waimānalo Beach in Hawaii, where Kula was born and raised.
 They had met when Kula, then a journalist, was assigned to interview Mercer for a story.
 They have three daughters together.